Walking through your local supermarket, scanning the aisles for items on your shopping list, a plethora of confusing buzzwords are thrown at you.

 Surprisingly, there’s no legal definition for the term “natural.”

 This is where taking the time to read the ingredients is important.
-If you see an ingredient that you don’t recognize, be sure to look it up to play it safe.
+If you see a hard to pronounce ingredient that you don’t recognize, be sure to look it up to play it safe.

 Organic – The “How”